x41lex/ezproxy/docs/API.md

 <br>Query parameters are
 * perms `uint64`: Permission bitfield (See above)

-You must have all the permissions you are attempting to create with to create a key with those, the only exception is `AuthCanMakeKeys`, to duplicae that value you need `AuthCanDuplicateKeys`.
+You must have all the permissions you are attempting to create with to create a key with those, the only exception is `AuthCanMakeKeys`, to duplicate that value you need `AuthCanDuplicateKeys`.

 ```go
 type NewKeyData struct {